adman44532/ECTE_Latex_Template/README.md

 ### New lines
 When you want to create space, use `\\` to insert a break. `\\ \\` Can also be used in the same line to separate paragraphs.

+### New Paragraphs
+Some LaTeX documents use `\\\\` to separate paragraphs, however this can lead to a `underfull \hbox (badness 10000)LaTeX` error.
+For more information refer to [Here](https://tex.stackexchange.com/questions/334246/what-does-the-phrase-underfull-hbox-badness-10000-in-paragraph-actually-mea)

+To properly do new paragraphs, this template uses the parskip package.
+To place a paragraph break use `\par`.

 ### New Pages
 When wanting to do a page break, use `\newpage`.